Bernt Anker: Biography

-He was born in Christiania, the son of Christian Ancher and a brother of Peder Anker and cousin of Carsten Anker.
-His business included trade in timber on a large scale, with a large income from supplying the fleet of England.
+Anker was born in Christiania, the son of Christian Ancher, brother of Peder Anker and cousin of Carsten Anker.
+His business included trade in timber on large scale, with a large income from supplying the fleet of England.
 He eventually became the wealthiest person in Norway.
 Among his properties were Frogner Manor and Moss Jernverk.
-His magnificent home Paléet near Bjørvika was used as a Royal residence after his death, until the completion of the Royal Palace in Christiania.
+His massive home Paléet near Bjørvika was used as a Royal residence after his death, until the completion of the Royal Palace in Christiania.

 He was elected a Fellow of the Royal Society of London in 1782.
 He was decorated Knight of the Order of the Dannebrog in 1803.

 A street in Oslo, Bernt Ankers gate, is named after him.
-The street was named after Anker in 1852, but it was not completed until 1902.